-The Title VI Program Manager (Program Manager) is responsible for the oversight and coordination of INDOT's compliance with Title VI and all related statutes, regulations, and directives.
+The Title VI Program Manager (Program Manager) is INDOT's Title VI Coordinator; responsible for the oversight and coordination of INDOT's compliance with Title VI and all related statutes, regulations, and directives.
 The Program Manager reports to the Director of Interagency Relations and Compliance, but also has direct and independent access to INDOT's Chief Counsel and INDOT's Commissioner as warranted to ensure INDOT's Compliance with nondiscrimination requirements.
 General responsibilities of the Program Manager include, but are not limited to

-- Implementing INDOT's Title VI plan; - Developing processes and procedures for the investigation of complaints filed under Title VI; - Developing and implementing INDOT's Limited English Proficiency (LEP) Plan; - Coordinating Title VI Program development with program directors, district and division managers; - Providing technical assistance, guidance and advice on the Title VI Program; - Establishing procedures for processing Title VI reviews; Conducting Title VI reviews of INDOT's subrecipients, special interest programs and activities; - Developing and conducting Title VI training; - · Preparing required reports; - Participating in the design, development and dissemination of Title VI information to the public; - Annually updating INDOT's Title VI Implementation Plan.
+- Implementing INDOT's Title VI plan; - Developing processes and procedures for the investigation of complaints filed under Title VI: - Developing and implementing INDOT's Limited English Proficiency (LEP) Plan; - Coordinating Title VI Program development with program directors, district and division managers; - Providing technical assistance, guidance and advice on the Title VI Program; - Establishing procedures for processing Title VI reviews; Conducting Title VI reviews of INDOT's subrecipients, special interest programs and activities; - Developing and conducting Title VI training; - Preparing required reports; - Participating in the design, development and dissemination of Title VI information to the public; - Annually updating INDOT's Title VI Implementation Plan.

-The Title VI Program Manager is:
+The Title VI Program Manager and Title VI Coordinator is:

-Kimberly Ray, MBA 100 N. Senate Ave., IGCN 925 Indianapolis, IN 46204 (317) 232-0924 KiRay@indot.in.gov
+Kimberly Ray, MBA 100 N. Senate Avenue, Room N755 Indianapolis, IN 46204 (317) 232-0924 KiRay@indot.in.gov